-Compared to previous years, male participants made significantly more trips while female participants made fewer trips in 2016, as shown in Figure 4-11.
-These results reflect trip reporting by participants and can vary from year to year depending on participant's travel patterns on their survey day which, again, can vary significantly.
+Similar to previous years, female participants made slightly more trips while male participants made fewer trips in 2017, as shown in Figure 4-11.
+These results reflect trip reporting by participants and can vary from year to year depending on the participant's travel patterns on their survey day which, again, can vary significantly.

-10 Trip rate is the number of trips that each person makes on a daily basis with a trip defined as travel from one origin to another destination by a certain primary mode for a particular purpose.
+&lt;sup>8 Trip rate is the number of trips that each person makes on a daily basis with a trip defined as travel from one origin to another destination by a certain primary mode for a particular purpose.